Fatigue

 Check if you have anaemia or nutrient deficiencies

-Topping up your vitamin D may help your fatigue, but there is not much evidence for this (but it is good for your bones, so it’s worth treating if you do have low levels.)
-There is some evidence suggesting that high dose thiamine may help reduce fatigue in people with Crohn’s and Colitis.
+There is some evidence that high-dose thiamine, also known as vitamin B1, may help reduce fatigue in people with Crohn’s and Colitis.
 But more research is needed before this can become a routine treatment.

 Managing other symptoms

-If you’re experiencing other symptoms that affect your energy levels, like bloating or pain, you might want to look at our information on managing symptoms.
 Some people find it helpful to keep a diary of their symptoms.
-It may also help to note down what else is going on in your life, such as work stress or diet changes to see if there are patterns.
-This may help you to make changes to your day-to-day life, and track whether it helps your symptoms.
+It may also help to note down what else is going on in your life, such as work stress or diet changes, to see if there are patterns.
+This may help you make changes in your day-to-day life and track whether these help your symptoms and your fatigue.

 If you’re unsure of what to change in your diet, it may be helpful to see a dietitian.
 You can speak to your GP or IBD team about a referral.
 We also have information on food.